Premature Ejaculation Unveiled: Symptoms, Causes, and Treatments

 Serotonin and PE

-Nervous system produced a natural substance called Serotonin.
-It helps control sexual desire, emotion and mood.
+The nervous system produces a natural substance called Serotonin.
+It helps control sexual desire, emotion, and mood.
 High levels of serotonin in the brain can help to increase the time to ejaculation.
-While low amounts can shorten the time to ejaculation, and lead to PE.
+At the same time, low amounts can shorten the time to ejaculation and lead to PE.

 Psychological causes